jeevanjohnson/Chiyo/README.md

 So this was a project I was doing when I first started python.

-Today I decided to rewrite to there are more features!
+Today I decided it, but now there are more features!

 To see all commands you can do ``;help`` to see all the commands!